-Village Yoga will be offering workshops, classes and retreats in yoga, health and wellness.
+Yoga on Breakers will be offering workshops, classes, and retreats in yoga, health, and wellness.
 Please leave us your email to be in the know!
 Also, if you are an instructor or facilitator in yoga, health or wellness and would like a beautiful space to conduct your program, contact us.

 Fort Lauderdale, FL 33304

 “Yoga teaches us to cure what need not be endured and endure what cannot be cured.”

 ~ B.K.S.
 Iyengar

 In ancient times, more than 5,000 years ago, the desire for greater personal freedom, health, and a heightened self-understanding gave birth to this system of physical and mental exercise which has spread throughout the world.
 ‘Yoga’ literally means, “To join or yoke together,” and it brings the body and mind together holistically into one harmonious experience.

 Hatha Yoga is the most widely practiced form of yoga in the world today.
 Hatha Yoga uses postures (Asana) and conscious breathing (Pranayama) in combination with mental focus to develop awareness, strength and flexibility, and relaxation.

 Hatha Yoga is the practice of transforming your body and mind through movement as well as isometric or static postures.
 Most modern yoga classes are a form of Hatha Yoga derived from a diverse lineage from B.K.S.
 Lyengar to contemporary masters.
 Yoga is not a religion though.
 It has no creed or fixed set of beliefs, nor is there a prescribed godlike figurehead to be revered.

 “Real Peace is always unshakable… ‘Bliss is unchanged by gain or loss.”